Types of business insurance and what you need in Ireland

 Insurance protects your business from costs that could otherwise cause serious financial harm.
 Without adequate cover, a single claim or incident could:

-The right insurance lets you focus on running your business.
+The right insurance lets you focus on running your business, knowing you have a safety net in place if something goes wrong.

-While it's a crucial protection, employers' liability insurance is not mandatory in Ireland, unlike in the United Kingdom.
+While it is a crucial protection, employers' liability insurance is not mandatory in Ireland, unlike in the United Kingdom.
 It covers compensation claims if an employee is injured or becomes ill because of their work.
+If you have employees, it is strongly recommended.

 Main types of business insurance

 Beyond mandatory coverage, several types of insurance can protect your business from different risks.
-Consider these main options.
+Consider these main options when building your cover.

 Property insurance